rptabo/rptabo.github.io/_posts/2020-09-14-logical-journey-to-faith.md

 ## Christianity

 Let us first evaluate those who claimed to be God.
 All others were prophets.
+We can take a look at them only after eliminating this first round.

 Lord, Liar, or Lunatic.

+Scriptural preservation.
+St. Paul.
+Other common arguments.

+The amazing fulfillment of the Jewish tradition.

 ## Catholicism

 "Upon this rock I will build my Church."

+Terrible popes yet the Church was preserved.